PM Modi to address 108th Indian Science Congress on January 3

-The Congress will see discussions on issues of sustainable development, women empowerment, and the role of science & technology in achieving these objectives.
+It will witness discussions on issues of sustainable development, women empowerment, and the role of science and technology in achieving the same.

-Participants are slated to discuss ways to increase the number of women in higher rungs of teaching, research, and industry, the PMO statement said.
-They will also deliberate on ways to increase women's number in STEM (Science, Technology, Engineering, Mathematics) fields, and their equal status in education, research opportunities, and economic participation.
+The participants will discuss and deliberate on ways to increase the number of women in higher echelons of teaching, research, and industry, along with ways to provide women with equal access to STEM (Science, Technology, Engineering, Mathematics) education, research opportunities, and economic participation.

-A special programme to showcase the contribution of women in science and technology will also be held with lectures by renowned women scientists.
+A special programme to showcase the contribution of women in science and technology will also be held, which will also witness lectures by renowned women scientists.

-Several other programmes are also scheduled to be held.
-The event will also see a Children's Science Congress, organised to help stimulate scientific interest and temperament among children.
+Several other programmes will also be organised alongside ISC.
+The Children’s Science Congress will also be organised to help stimulate scientific interest and temperament among children.

-The Farmers' Science Congress will provide a platform to improve the bio-economy and attract young people to agriculture.
+The Farmer’s Science Congress, meanwhile, will provide a platform to improve the bio-economy and attract youth to agriculture.

-The Tribal Science Congress will be a platform for the scientific display of indigenous ancient knowledge systems and practices, and will focus on the empowerment of tribal women, the PMO statement said.
+The Tribal Science Congress will also be held, which will provide a platform for the showcasing of indigenous ancient knowledge systems and practices and focus on the empowerment of tribal women.

-Held first in 1914, the 108th annual session of ISC will take place at Rashtrasant Tukadoji Maharaj Nagpur University, which is also celebrating its centenary this year, the statement said.

 Check out DH's latest videos